xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

          Provided that a valid API key has been used, your X-Cart Mailсhimp integration will be connected to your Mailсhimp account.

-Regardless of the connection method that has been used, after a successful connection you will be able to see the “Mailсhimp Integration with E-commerce support” module settings page with your Mailсhimp API key showing in the field of the same name:
+Regardless of the connection method that has been used, after a successful connection you will be able to see the “Mailсhimp Integration with E-commerce support” addon settings page with your Mailсhimp API key showing in the field of the same name:
 ![xc5_mailchimp_successfully_authenticated.png]({{site.baseurl}}/attachments/ref_w5MRyybe/xc5_mailchimp_successfully_authenticated.png)

 Should you need to change the Mailсhimp account or the API key used for the connection, you will be able to do so at any time using the “Reset Mailсhimp connection” link provided next to the Mailсhimp API key field (See [Disconnect Integration](#disconnect-integration) for more info).